konigio/konigio.github.io/_posts/2015-02-08-RDF-in-a-nutshell.md

 The predicate within an RDF `Statement` is the name for some `Property`.
 Technically, the name for an RDF `Property` is a URI, so you can lookup information about the Property.
-To keep things simple in the narrative above, we've used short labels to name each `Property` instead of a URI.
+To keep things simple in the narrative above, we've used short labels to name properties and individuals instead using URI values.

 We've been talking about using URI values as names for Individuals and Properties.
 Technically, RDF allows you to use [IRI](https://en.wikipedia.org/wiki/Internationalized_resource_identifier) values, which